Extracurricular Activities for your Child

 • Scheduling that predictably undermines the other parent’s parenting time

-Activities must be:
+Activities should be:

 • Logistically reasonable